gazbert/bxbot-ui/README.md

 Very much work in progress, but this is where we're [heading](https://github.com/gazbert/bxbot-ui/projects/1)...

 Although being developed as a 'real-world' app, the code _tries_ to showcase different features of Angular 4 and [TypeScript](https://www.typescriptlang.org/).
-It's not meant to be an Angular 101 tutorial - the main [Angular Documentation](https://angular.io/docs) does a far better job!
+It's not meant to be an Angular 101 tutorial - the
+[Angular Documentation](https://angular.io/docs) does a far better job!

 ## User Guide